Dan6erbond/D6B/README.md

 D6B is Dan6erbond's personal Discord bot.
 In addition to a swear filter it has a couple of commands as well as implements [Banhammer.py](https://github.com/Dan6erbond/Banhammer.py) to aid in moderating Dan6erbond's subreddits.

 ## Key Features
-Besides the commands the bot is setup to welcome new users that join the guild with a default welcome message as well as stream reports and new items on [/r/dan6erbond](https://www.reddit.com/r/dan6erbond) and other subreddits to a dedicated channel in which reactions are added for Dan6erbond to moderate the subreddit.
+Besides the commands the bot is setup to welcome new users that join the guild with a default welcome message as well as filter out swear words sent by certain people or warn those who haven't been added to the blacklist yet.

 ### Commands
 D6B has a couple of commands, most of them are quite simple.
 All commands use the `$` prefix: